1919–20 Ottawa Senators season: Regular season

 The Quebec Bulldogs team was relaunched and added to the league and the schedule changed from 18 games to 24.
 Also, the Toronto Arenas would get new ownership and be renamed the Toronto St. Pats.

 Frank Nighbor led the Sens offensively with 26 goals, good for 3rd in the NHL, and his 33 points ranked him 4th.
-Clint Benedict would set an NHL record with 5 shutouts, and he led the league in both wins (19) and GAA (2.66).
+Clint Benedict set an NHL record with 5 shutouts, and he led the league in both wins (19) and GAA (2.66).